Rep for MAMAMOO's Wheein denies she has signed with H1GHR music

 The representative added that Wheein has been “receiving offers from various agencies”, although did not specify the labels involved.
 However, they also stated that “nothing has been decided yet”, as translated by Soompi.

-Despite the termination of her contract with RBW, Wheein did make an “extended agreement” to remain a part of MAMAMOO until at least December 2023, and will continue to participate in future concerts and album releases.
+Despite the termination of her contract with RBW, Wheein did made an “extended agreement” to remain a part of MAMAMOO until at least December 2023, and will continute to participate in future concerts and album releases.

 Upon her departure, the ‘Water Color’ singer addressed the news in a handwritten letter that was released on her Instagram.
 “All four members of MAMAMOO will always be with you,” she reassured fans.
 “I will keep your countless words of support, concern, and encouragement in my heart and live a wonderful and brave life in the future.”